 Much of Bennett’s support comes from his older friend Joe, whom he met at a retreat for sober youth.
 They also have in common that they’re both transgender and have a strong interest in music.

-But Suzy loves her son and eventually is seen in the clip below accompanying Ben to his gender reassignment surgery.
-From the description of this video:
+But Suzy loves her son and eventually accompanies Ben to his gender reassignment surgery.
+From the description of this scene from Real Boy:

 Bennett enters the hospital for his gender surgery and is both touched and surprised that his mom Suzy came to be with him for support, despite her own reservations.
 She then gets supportive advice from another mom whose son made the same transition, and who reassures Suzy that Bennett will find the right person for him.
 ‘We don’t have to understand it completely but we have to be there, love them and support them,’ she tells Suzy.
 ‘There’s so many other people in the world who want to bring them down; we have to make sure we’re not those people.’